 HOW TO BREAK OUT OF A LEGAL CAREER RUT

-If you have been in an industry for a while, chances are you are going to get stuck in a rut once in a while.
-Simply put, being in a rut is being in a state where you get stuck in a boring routine and you feel like what you are doing is no longer interesting since you have done it for a very long time.
+If you have served in any industry for a great length of time, chances are you are going to find yourself in a rut once in a while.
+Simply put, being in a rut is caused by having developed a boring routine, which leaves you feeling like what you are doing is no longer interesting or important.

 Being in a rut does not mean your legal career is not the one for you.
-Some people make the mistake of believing that a rut means that you are not meant to be in that career anymore or that you don’t have a passion.
-You shouldn’t be part of this school of thought.
-It is better for you to understand that rut is part of the process and you are bound to face it at some point.
-So, don’t feel discouraged when it happens, understand that it is a normal thing.
+When careers reach slow periods, some people may make the mistake of believing they are no longer meant to be in that career or they have lost their passion.
+Don’t fall prey to this school of thought.
+It is better to understand that ups and downs are a normal part of any career path.
+So, don’t feel discouraged when it happens to you.
+Understand that it is a normal thing and only temporary.

-Some people get in a rut because they have gotten to a high point in their career and they feel like they have no reason to hustle or stress anymore and they have nothing to look forward to.
+Some people lose their passion and drive because they have reached a high point in their career and feel like there is no longer a reason to hustle or stress anymore.
 They find it hard to progress through this phase because they don’t remember why they started in the first place.
-If you are stuck in a rut, try to remember the real motivation behind you becoming a legal practitioner.
+If you are stuck in a rut, try to remember the real motivation behind your initial choice of becoming a legal practitioner.
 Maybe you started because you wanted to defend the helpless and weak from the government or you wanted to deal with some issues happening in the corporate world.
-Whatever it is, it will give you more inspiration to get up and get your creative juices flowing.
+Whatever the reason, it will provide a source of inspiration to get up and get your creative juices flowing.

-The most important thing to do when you get stuck in a rut is not to let your mind deceive you into thinking that it is the end of your legal career or you have lost passion for it.
-Find new ways to get in a better mood and it’ll pass.
+The most important thing to do when your career has reached a low spot is not to let your mind deceive you into thinking it is the end of your legal career.
+Rediscover the passion of your career choice, discover new sources of inspiration and realize it is temporary.
+This too shall pass.
 That’s a promise.